sonusainju/Node_ComIT/docs/11-express.md

 - Create the `superhero.pug` template inside the views folder
 - Add the following code
-- superheroe.pug
+- superhero.pug

   ```
   extends ./layout.pug

   block content
-    img(src='/img/superheroes/' + superheroe.image)
+    img(src='/img/superheroes/' + superhero.image)
-    h3= superheroe.name
+    h3= superhero.name
   ```

 ### Getting the data by id

-- Great we are using the layout template that we created but we don't have the superheroe data
+- Great we are using the layout template that we created but we don't have the superhero data
 - How can we deal with this situation?
 - So we know that we can use the router to pass data to the template
-- But we need to know the selected superheroe, right?
+- But we need to know the selected superhero, right?
 - We can use the superhero name to select the selected superhero
 - Or we can use an id
 - To use the id will have to update the superheroes array objects